garrandall/popular-music-data/tracks/signs-of-love-makin--tyrese.md

 Are you the zodiac freak I've been lookin' for
 Girl, you're sending me
 Signs of love makin'
-And you make me say, Oooh
+And you make me say, Oh

 These are the signs of love makin'
 Are you that zodiac freak I've been lookin' for
 Girl, you're sending me
 Signs of love makin'
-And you make me say, Oooh
+And you make me say, Oh

 I was talking to this girl one day
 And she ask me what is your sign of love, baby
 I said a Capricorn, she was impressed
 Baby, what is your sign
 She said a Pisces, we connected
 And I think you're kinda sexy, baby
 You said Carpicorn
 Take my hand, I'mma take ya to lover's land
 I'mma show you things
 You've never seen
 All night long
 Baby, be my babe